arumugamsubramanian/arumugamsubramanian.github.io/whatido.md

 ---
 layout: page
-title: "Welcome to My IT Space!"
+title: Welcome to My IT Space!
-date: 2025-07-09
-author: Arumugam Subramanian
+subtitle: Why you'd want to go on a date with me
 ---

 # Welcome to My IT Space!